syncfusion-content/javascript-docs/js/Icon/EJ-Icons.md

 ---
 layout: post
-title: EJ Icons in JavaScript Control | Syncfusion
+title: EJ Icons in JavaScript Platform | Syncfusion
-description: Learn here all about EJ Icons support in Syncfusion Essential JavaScript control, its elements, and more.
+description: Learn here all about EJ Icons support in Syncfusion Essential JavaScript platform, its elements, and more.
 platform: js
 control: General Topics
 documentation: ug